tektoncd/operator/docs/TektonConfig.md

 [priorityClass]: https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/#priorityclass

 ### Additional fields as `options`
-There is a filed called `options` available in all the components.<br>
+There is a field called `options` available in all the components.<br>

->**NOTE:** There is a possibility to have two different values for a field.<br> An example: with a pre-defined field you can set value and the same filed may be defined under `options` as well.
+>**NOTE:** There is a possibility to have two different values for a field.<br> An example: with a pre-defined field you can set value and the same field may be defined under `options` as well.
 In that case value from `options` will be final.

-`options` filed is defined as follows,
+A sample `options` field,
 ```yaml
 options:
   disabled: false